NicoVogel/docker-extension/README.md

 Sometimes you need to build an image more than once by hand, because it would cost too much time to automate it or you just play around.
 Possible features for the custom build command are:

-- remember the build commands
+- remember a build command
 - add a rebuild command which uses the last build command